Seventh Day Baptists: United States

 The church was committed to education, but they encountered many difficulties.
 As the church grew, they managed to found some educational institutions.
-Alfred University started as a college in 1836 in Alfred, New York, by the Seventh Day Baptists, being elevated to the academy in 1842.
+Alfred University started as a college in 1836 in Alfred, New York, by the Seventh Day Baptists, being elevated to an Academy in 1842.
 Motivated to organize a theological seminary, they worked to obtain a university license.
 In 1857 they finally obtained a license and the Department of Theology was created at the then Alfred University.

 In 1857 the Seventh Day Baptist Church finally obtained a license and the Department of Theology was created at the then Alfred University.
 The former Milton College began operating as a school in 1844, being incorporated into the Wisconsin legislature in 1848 as Academy DuLac, offering high school courses concurrently with Higher Education.
 The academy progressed to the point of becoming a college in 1867.
 The college had clear connections with the USA's Seventh Day Baptist Church that offered operational support.

 A school was founded in Salem, West Virginia, after the Eastern Seventh Day Baptist Association decided to build an academy in the area.
 The state granted a permit in December 1888 to build what was called the Academy of Salem, specifying that the institution was subject to the regulations and decisions of the Society of Seventh Day Baptist Education.
 The charter required the institution to make a college as soon as possible, which occurred in 1890.
 Until 1992, a close relationship between Seventh Day Baptists and the Salem University still existed.

 It is not the case that the Seventh-day Adventists (SDAs), established in 1863, are a "splinter group" of the Seventh Day Baptist, at least not in the sense that they broke away from their church and formed the SDAs.
 But there was a connection and an influence.
 Rachel Oakes Preston (1809–1868) a Seventh Day Baptist from Verona, New York, brought Seventh Day teaching to a small Millerite group that became the SDAs in Washington, New Hampshire.
 Through her influence, Frederick Wheeler became the first SDA preacher.
 One family, the Cottrells, looked favorably upon William Miller's Second Advent message but did not join the movement prior to 1844 because it did not acknowledge the seventh-day Sabbath.
 After a group of Adventists accepted the Sabbath, the Cottrells joined them.
 Later on, in the 1860s and '70s, the leadership of the two organizations associated with each other.
 They recognized their common interest in promoting Sabbath observance.
 Adventist pioneer James Springer White went so far as to advise Adventist preachers not to conduct evangelistic campaigns in the small towns with a Seventh Day Baptist presence.